dehydratedpotato/socpowerbud/README.md

 <summary><strong>Installation</strong></summary>

 ### 1. Download
-Download the file named `SFMRM.sh` from the [latest release](https://github.com/BitesPotatoBacks/SFMRM/releases) (or [click here](https://github.com/BitesPotatoBacks/SFMRM/releases/download/v0.1.0/SFMRM.sh) for a direct download).
-This is the script that manages the versions for your systems architecture specific binaries (which are the files that actually retrieve your metrics).
-You may download the `.zip` files for these binaries if you wish, but I recommend using `SFMRM.sh` if you want the latest features and bug fixes without having to lift a finger.
+Download `SFMRM.sh` from the [latest release](https://github.com/BitesPotatoBacks/SFMRM/releases).
+This script manages auto updating for the architecture specific binaries (which are the files that actually do the work to retrieve your metrics).
+You may download the `.zip` files for these binaries if you wish, but use `SFMRM.sh` if you want the latest features and bug fixes without having to lift a finger.

 ### 2. Preparation
-`cd` into your Downloads folder via the Terminal, and fix the file permissions of your binary using this terminal command:
+`cd` into your Downloads folder via the Terminal, and fix the permissions of `SFMRM.sh` using this terminal command:
 ```
 chmod 755 ./SFMRM.sh
 ```